Thieaudio Monarch MK3 VS Softears RSV MK II

 IEM Comparison: Expert & Community Scores Side-by-Side

 Thieaudio Monarch MK3 and Softears RSV MK II use 2DD+6BA+2EST and 5BA driver setups respectively.
 Thieaudio Monarch MK3 costs $1,000 while Softears RSV MK II costs $700.
 Thieaudio Monarch MK3 is $300 more expensive.
-Softears RSV MK II holds a slight 0.2-point edge in reviewer scores (8.1 vs 8.3).
+Thieaudio Monarch MK3 holds a slight 0.1-point edge in reviewer scores (8.2 vs 8.1).
 Thieaudio Monarch MK3 carries a user score of 6.8.
-Softears RSV MK II has better bass with a 0.6-point edge, Softears RSV MK II has better mids with a 0.6-point edge, Softears RSV MK II has better dynamics with a 0.9-point edge, Thieaudio Monarch MK3 has slightly better soundstage with a 0.3-point edge and Softears RSV MK II has better imaging with a 0.6-point edge.
+Softears RSV MK II has better bass with a 0.6-point edge, Softears RSV MK II has slightly better dynamics with a 0.4-point edge and Softears RSV MK II has better imaging with a 0.6-point edge.

 Insights